 Why Are These Rights Important?

 It would be fair to wonder why we need these rights considering we already have the United States Constitution.
 Not only is the Constitution our governing document, but it also outlines our rights in a more specific way.

-These rights in the Declaration of Independence are just good ideals to champion, but they also form the basis of what we commonly know as human rights.
+These rights in the Declaration of Independence are not just good ideals to champion, but they also form the basis of what we commonly know as human rights.